Bargain hunting lifts European shares; COVID-19 keeps dollar in demand

 “We’ve already had the fear which drove stocks down then that news has sunk in – people haven’t forgotten about it but for the time being it’s less important.”

-The STOXX 600’s banking stock index was up 4.2%, after hitting a fresh all-time low on Friday.
+The STOXX 600's banking stock index was up 4.2%, after hitting a fresh all-time low on Friday .SX7P.

-Currency markets indicated increased risk appetite, as the riskier Australian dollar, New Zealand dollar, Swedish crown and Norwegian crown were all up against the U.S. dollar, recovering slightly from last week’s lows.
+Currency markets indicated increased risk appetite, as the riskier Australian dollar AUD=D3, New Zealand dollar NZD=D3, Swedish crown SEK=D3 and Norwegian crown NOK=D3 were all up against the U.S. dollar, recovering slightly from last week's lows.

 Investors remain broadly cautious in light of rising new COVID-19 infections in Europe, which pose the risk of further restrictions on activity.